 Response Timeframes

-GDPR establishes strict timelines for DSAR responses that companies must meet regardless of request complexity:
+GDPR establishes strict timelines for DSAR responses that companies must meet regardless of request complexity, and these timelines fit within a broader GDPR compliance implementation roadmap:

 Standard Timeline: One month from receipt of a valid request, with the clock starting when you have sufficient information to identify the individual and their data.